enimatek-nl/tangu/README.md

   - `tng-click` bind the `onclick` to a `scope.methods` in the code
   - `tng-repeat` repeat `itemName in JArrayName` the node for each `JArray` it binds to and maps the object `itemName`

-#### Scopes
+#### The scope

 The `root` scope is created at `index` level and exists before the `router`.
 Each `Tcontroller` is a child of the root-scope.

 This way you can for instance create a top menu that is accessible by all controllers.

 Another usecase is passing around data between controllers.

 #### Hash Bang (#!)